 During the 2016-17 school year, I facilitated the opening and teaching of Wandering Roots Nature School in Proctor, MN.
 Taking the opportunity to teach at the preschool level allowed me to deepen my knowledge and insight into the development leading up to the kindergarten year.

 After a summer of serious construction and program development, Kinderhaus entered into its inaugural year in 2017.
 To be a business owner and an educator is entirely more fulfilling than I could have ever imagined.
-These little people teach me everyday about the wonder and magic that is childhood and how fascinating the natural world is when we let it lead our way.
-I have also have the unique and wonderful opportunity to be a part of the Duluth Nature Play Collaborative for the last five years.
+These little people remind me everyday about the wonder and magic that is childhood and how fascinating the natural world is when we let it lead our way.
+Over the last five years, I’ve had the unique and wonderful opportunity to be a part of the Duluth Nature Play Collaborative.
 This group consists of area nature preschool teachers and involved community members that seek to educate, inspire, connect, and advocate for nature play for young children in Duluth, MN.
 You can find the Collaborative on Facebook.